 An Intimate, Therapeutic and Safe Community

 Life at Great Lakes Recovery Centers is safe, encouraging and supportive.
 Clients share meals, group therapy, daily chores and recreational activities.
 The house accommodates fifteen to eighteen women.
 Rooms have a cozy, home like feeling.
 Specially furnished suites accommodate clients with dependent children (up to age eleven).
 Hallways and common areas are decorated with colorful, inspiring art and murals.
 The local school district is very supportive of our clients and programs.
-During the academic year, buses transport clients’ school-age children to and from school.
 Women’s New Hope House is a low security residence with 24/7 staffing.
 We treat clients as mature, recovering adults, and expect their honesty and accountability in return.

 To ensure a continuity of care and return to a healthier living environment, needs are addressed in the transitional plan and developed specifically for each resident.
 Areas of concern that can only be addressed in the client’s home environment are incorporated into the transition plan.
 The client has scheduled appointments, as needed, with service providers such as community mental health, outpatient substance abuse, and their primary care physician prior to leaving treatment.
 Additional referrals may include Department of Human Services, Michigan Works, local housing offices, Veteran’s Administration, probation and parole officers, and local AA/NA meetings among others.